 The Accident / Novel

 While the accident in the movie is very similar to the novel there are some slight differences.
 In the novel Helen, Julie, Barry, and Ray are partying in Cibola National Forest – Silver Springs Picnic Area, which is located near Albuquerque, New Mexico that fateful July night.

 Before returning home both Barry and Ray flip a coin to see who would be driving the group home.
 Barry won the flip, which meant he would be driving the four friends home in Ray’s car.
 Barry had a lead foot and that night was no different.
-While Ray and Julie sat in the backseat making out Barry flew through the winding mountain roads when all of a sudden they heard a thud.
-In a panic and fear of being arrested Barry continued to fly down the road never stopping, while the others protest.
-When the friends finally reached the interstate Barry pulls off and Ray makes the phone call to the police.
-Unfortunately the young David Gregg passed away before the paramedics can transport him to the nearby St Philips hospital.
+While Ray and Julie sat in the backseat making out, Barry flew through the winding mountain roads when all of a sudden they heard a thud.
+In a panic and fear of being arrested Barry continued to fly down the road never stopping, while the others protested.
+When the friends finally reach the interstate Barry pulls off and Ray makes the phone call to the police.
+Unfortunately the young David Gregg passed away before the paramedics could transport him to the nearby St Philip’s hospital.

 The Accident / Movie

 Celebrating Helen’s win as the town’s Croaker Queen the three friends travel down to Dawson’s Beach where they drink and party.
 When they get ready to leave, Helen takes Barry’s keys, throwing them to Ray because Barry is drunk.
 Pissed Barry is reluctant to let Ray drive, however, gets in the back seat in protest.
 Still wanting to party Barry leans forward, cranks up the music, and then stands out of the sunroof.
 Losing his grip Barry then drops a bottle of liquor on Ray and Julie who are sitting in the front seat.
 In that moment of distraction, Ray hits a mysterious man as he crosses the street.